Stardome Observatory: Premises and location

-Stardome Observatory & Planetarium is located at 670 Manukau Rd, Epsom, Auckland 1023, within Maungakiekie One Tree Hill Domain.
+Te Whatu Stardome Observatory & Planetarium is located at 670 Manukau Rd, Epsom, Auckland 1023, within Maungakiekie One Tree Hill Domain.
 The 1,000 square metre facility has two telescope domes, (one available for public viewing sessions), a 75 seat planetarium, gallery and exhibition space, a retail shop, outdoor courtyard telescope space, and space for education groups as well as private hire.

+Gifting of the name 'Te Whatu'

+In 2023 Stardome undertook a gallery redevelopment that placed mātauranga Māori alongside Western science.
+This work was guided by the Tūpuna Maunga Authority and engagement with Ngāti Whātua Ōrākei.
+After the redeveloped galleries had opened, Ngāti Whātua gifted the name Te Whatu in 2025 – this was a gift, not a commission, and emerged from a relationship rather than a branding exercise.
+The name Te Whatu – ‘the eye’ or 'the lens' – speaks to the multiple lenses through which we explore the cosmos, and to a single idea: that the lineage of stars above mirrors the lineage of people below.

+As kaitiaki and leaseholder on Maungakiekie, Stardome holds a responsibility to uphold the mana of the maunga.
+The gifted name acknowledges Stardome’s commitment to reflecting the stories, values and significance of the place from which it operates.

-Education at Stardome
+Education at Te Whatu Stardome

-Stardome Observatory and Planetarium is committed to ensuring that celestial stories, astronomy, mātauranga Māori and cosmological science are shared with integrity and honour, allowing visitors to explore the interconnections between people, Earth, and the cosmos.
+Te Whatu Stardome Observatory and Planetarium is committed to ensuring that celestial stories, astronomy, mātauranga Māori and cosmological science are shared with integrity and honour, allowing visitors to explore the interconnections between people, Earth, and the cosmos.

 Stardome is a recognised ELC (Enriching Local Curriculum) provider, and its education programme is driven by learning objectives that align with Te Whāriki, the New Zealand curriculum, and Te Marautanga.

 Stardome is a member of Auckland's GLAM sector, and Te Kāhui Toi Ihiihi – an initiative designed to support Māori Medium ākonga to participate in ELC education within Tāmaki Makaurau Auckland.

 In addition to the ELC programme, sessions are also provided for kindergarten and pre-schoolers, university students, defence staff (primarily celestial navigation), geo-survey students, senior groups, corporate and other specialised groups.
 Bookings usually comprise a planetarium feature show, a night-sky planetarium presentation, time exploring the exhibits and displays, a selection from a 'classroom' session and other activities such as a water bottle rocket launch demonstration, Matariki focus, and telescope viewing.